ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/saving-and-loading.md

 potential = load_potential("my-potential-file.json")
 ```

-By default this should print information about version in use when the potential was saved.
+By default this should print information about versions in use when the potential was saved.
 E.g. like following

 ```txt
 This potential was saved with following versions: